 Tension headaches are the most common type of headache.
 They can cause a feeling of painful pressure on the head and neck.
 Tension headaches occur when the muscles in your head and neck tighten, often because of stress or anxiety.
 A few drops of peppermint oil can help relieve pain from both a tension-type headache and migraine attacks.

 Peppermint essential oil is a very effective natural pain reliever and muscle relaxant.
 Use it to soothe an aching back, sore muscles, and melting away a tension headache by adding a few drops with a carrier oil such as coconut or olive oil and rubbing on pain center.

 There are a few reasons why aromatherapy with peppermint essential oil is so effective when it comes to headache relief.

 First there is the cooling effect that can, in a way, replace cold compresses and that helps eliminate pain, not only when it comes to headaches but also sore muscles, painful joints, and other ailments.

-Not only is peppermint oil a pleasantly scented reducer of halitosis and clearer of congestion (menthol is a component of peppermint), but it’s also known to stimulate the senses, promote mental clarity, and relieve nausea.
+Not only is peppermint oil a pleasantly scented reducer of halitosis and clearer of congestion of nasal passages (menthol is a component of peppermint), but it’s also known to stimulate the senses, promote mental clarity, and relieve nausea.

-A recent 2015 review of published studies on essential oils states that applying peppermint oil to the temples and forehead provides relief from tension headaches.
+The scientific evidence of a 2015 review of published studies on essential oils states that applying peppermint oil to the temples and forehead provides significant reduction and relief from tension headaches.
 It is included in treatment recommendations and guidelines by the respective professional societies and is regarded as a standard treatment for the acute therapy of tension-type headaches.

 In a German study of 41 people with tension headaches the people who use peppermint essential oil found that it relieves pain as effectively as 1000 mg of acetaminophen and the relief was much quicker just 15 minutes.